 My family eats a primarily Paleo diet with some organic ancient grains (like Einkorn) now that my gut has healed.
 I’ve stepped up our essential oil use even more and found personal care products and cosmetics without toxins in them…. which means I no longer have to DIY or go without everything!

 My husband and I are both feeling much healthier, energetic, and better rested… and I’m able to go for long walks (2+ miles) and still function without needing to sleep the rest of the day.

 I have struggled with regaining fitness, but recovery is a slow process, and I can’t expect myself to dive back into a rigorous weight lifting or running programs as I enjoyed before getting sick.

 My employment struggle

 Since leaving the Navy in 2008, I’ve been unemployed… not by choice.
 I cannot count how many employers have told me that I was “unreliable” because I can’t schedule my seizures, fainting, physical weakness, or other symptoms.

 This means… I was still only making $974 each month… until I decided earlier in 2015 that I was no longer going to wait for employment.
-I fixed my health largely through mindset and thinking outside of what is normal… and it dawned on me that perhaps all my problems can be handled with the same creative thinking.
+I fixed my health primarily through mindset and thinking outside of what is normal… and it dawned on me that perhaps all my problems can be handled with the same creative thinking.

-In 2014 I started engaging in lifestyle coaching helping coaches understand the mindset and struggles of their clients with chronic illnesses, but was providing that coaching for free.
+In 2014 I started engaging in lifestyle coaching, helping coaches understand the mindset and struggles of their clients with chronic illnesses, but was providing that coaching for free.

 In 2015, I found several ways to earn an income while still coaching, writing about my journey, helping friends create their own online presence, and endorsing some of the products I used that helped me regain my health.